Lemoncode/react-by-sample/05 Refactor/readme.md

 # 05 Refactor

-In the previous sample we were setting an initial username value, what would happen if we expect this value to come from e.g. an AJAX request or if it could change in time?
-The current approach won't work.
+In the previous example we set an initial username value.
+What happens if we expect this value to come from e.g. an AJAX request or if it could change in time?
+The current approach doesn't work.

 We can think about two possible solutions:

-- The first idea that could come into our mind is to implement a mix: we receive via props the current name value, then we hold an state with the current editing value... what drawbacks could we encounter?
-We have to listen on the getDerivedStateFromProps (componentWillRecieveProps has been deprecated) for any change on the parent user name control and replace our state, we end up with a mixed governance.
+- The first idea that could come into our mind is to implement a mix: we receive via props the current name value, then we hold an state with the current editingvalue... what drawbacks could we encounter?
+We have to listen on the getDerivedStateFromProps (componentWillRecieveProps has been deprecated) for any change on the parent user name control and replace our state.
+With this approach We end up with a mixed governance.

 > More info about getDerivedStateFromProps: https://medium.com/@baphemot/whats-new-in-react-16-3-d2c9b7b6193b

-And update of how it would look like (using the new static method getDerivedStateFromProps):
+With this solution, the code looks like this (using the new static method getDerivedStateFromProps):

 Props and interface: